orlof/dcpu-admiral/README.md

     dtemu admiral.bin

-You can also run admiral.bin with Lettuce (SirCmpwn/Tomato) (keyboard layouts are not working with Lettuce).
+You can also run admiral.bin with Lettuce (SirCmpwn/Tomato) (international (non-US?) keyboard layouts are not working with Lettuce).

 To work with devkit, leave the admiral.dasm16 out of the project and specify interpreter.dasm16 as the starting point for execution.
-Devkit 1.7.6 is badly broken and it's current state cannot run Admiral.
-Previous Devkit version 1.7.5 can compile and run Admiral, but does not support floppy.
+Devkit 1.7.6 is badly broken and cannot run Admiral.
+Devkit version 1.7.5 can compile and run Admiral, but does not support floppy.

 <h4>USAGE</h4>